mush1e/Obelisk/README.md

 - Inspired by Apache Kafka's distributed log architecture
 - Binary protocol design influenced by Redis and MessagePack
 - Batching strategy adapted from RocksDB and LevelDB
+- Health monitoring patterns from Kubernetes and modern microservices

 ## 📞 Support